Correlations, High Temperature Mechanical

 a very fine level.
 These instruments are used either as part of the funded ATR-NSUF users

 facility projects or at a charge.
-A PhD student (Somayeh) is
+A former PhD student (Somayeh)

 these instruments as part of her dissertation work.
 Furthermore,